stanford-oval/genie-toolkit/README.md

 genie download-dataset -o dataset.tt
 ```

-The resulting `synthetic.tsv` file can be used to train directly.
+The resulting `synthesized.tsv` file can be used to train directly.
 To do so, skip to Step 4, Dataset preprocessing.
-If you wish instead to paraphrase, you'll probably want to restrict the synthetic set
+If you wish instead to paraphrase, you'll probably want to restrict the synthesized set
 to paraphrase-friendly construct templates, by passing `--flag-set turking` on the command line.

 NOTE: the `generate` command can require significant amounts of memory.
 If you experience out of memory,